 Survey and burst data

 Certain FIELDS data products are recorded directly to the spacecraft solid state recorder (SSR) during the encounter.
 These “survey data” products include waveform data from the magnetometers and electric field antennas, and spectral data from the DFB and RFS instruments (see below).
 Survey data products are often transmitted to the ground shortly after encounter, although this is not true for all encounters.

 Other data products are recorded to the FIELDS internal SSR.
 These include high time cadence “burst” waveforms from the TDS and DFB (see below), as well as cross spectral data from the DFB.
 Specific intervals of this “burst data” are selected for downlink after the encounter.
 After this selection, the burst data is transferred from the FIELDS SSR to the spacecraft SSR, and transmitted at the next available set of contacts.

 The time required for selection and transfer can lead to a substantial delay between the downlink of survey data and burst data products.
 Therefore, a typical release of PSP/FIELDS data may include survey data from the previous Encounter N, and burst data from Encounter N-1.

 Data release history

-All data products are available at the following link:
+All data products are available at the following links:

-Data products included in the initial release are described below.
-Each data type corresponds to a directory in the Level 2 URL above.
-Additional data products that will be released in the near future are also listed, along with their anticipated release date.
+Data product types are described below.
+Each data type corresponds to a directory in the Level 2/3 URL above.

 Data from the FIELDS Digital Fields Board (DFB).
 These data include bandpass filter, spectra, and waveform data from the electric field antennas and the search coil magnetometer.
 Data are available in daily files, except for the survey waveform files, which are split into four six-hour intervals per day.
 Coordinate systems used vary by DFB data product.
 Please consult the TEXT metadata field in each CDF for the coordinate system used and an explanation for the choice of coordinate system.